Images => individual software; gray/green hexes => collections

 I've been an instructor at the University of Arizona, Tucson teaching Introductory Biology.
 I've designed labs, interactive software, lectures and discussion modules.
 This is where I share them; much of the software is rigged for storing student work and automated or assisted grading.
 I'm working to share that functionality as well.
-I'm currently looking for positions, hoping for a teaching or teaching + undergraduate research position at a small liberal arts college or similar.
+I'm currently looking for positions near Princeton NJ teaching/tutoring biology or AP bio.
 My c.v. is here

 A teaching career in Introductory Biology as well as upper division coursework.
 My views and 'wisdom' from thinking and teaching for 2 decades.
 Software tools and lecture components I have used in classrooms.
 I have dreams of turning these things into an organized, packaged curriculum, but then, I once planned to be a millionaire and that didn't pan out.
 For now, stuff is simply here; use it as you would.
 FYI, UA has signed off on my doing whatever I want with it; no copyright issues!

 Completed postings have 'directory' pages (example: hemoglobin); 'Teaser Trailers' are available for some software exercises (more on the way!).
 They'll be accompanied by a website or software download/launch, as well as .pdf/Word files of worksheets and instructions.
 Software is gaining video how-tos.
 Instructor-only resources (teaching strategies, solutions...) require Instructor log in (or contact me using the 'Me' link @ top).

 The resources here take the form of software explorations that use Shockwave, JMOL/jsmol, and downloadable executables (generated by LiveCode).
 I'm hoping to release an integrated launcher ('Software Control Center') later this week (1-11-2015) that will update and launch... almost everything!
 Other stuff: Shockwave requires the free plug-in from Adobe; Java can be downloaded and used based on these instructions.